You need to find your starting line before beginning your learning journey.

 From CEFR B1 to B2

-Over the years, we have helped many of our Intermediate level students to progress further and received reviews from them.
+Over the years, we have helped many of our Intermediate level students to progress further, so yes, you can do it!

 From B2 to C1

-Students at this level usually attend specialised courses to work on a specific area they wish to hone.
+Students at this level who want to push their English further usually attend specialised courses to work on a specific area they wish to hone.
 Such as pronunciation, email writing or presentation skills.

 Click on each button to show your target CEFR English level before attempting the test.